apache/qpid-site/input/components/jms/index.md

 ## JMS with the strength of AMQP

-Qpid JMS is a complete AMQP 1.0 [Java Message Service][jms] 1.1 client built using [Qpid Proton]({{site_url}}/proton/index.html).
+Qpid JMS is an AMQP 1.0 [Java Message Service][jms] 2.0 client built using [Qpid Proton]({{site_url}}/proton/index.html).

 Qpid also provides an alternate JMS client supporting